ayoubridouani/adminMySQL/readme.txt

 hello everyone ..
 you have all permission to use my project :)

-Description : with MySQL admin you can do a total administration on your all databases
+Description : with adminMySQL  you can do a total administration on your all databases

 Configuration: